Ivenyang/cocos-docs/manual/framework/html5/input/eventManager/en.md

     });

 ```
-**cc.EventListener.create** is a creator of all type of event listeners,  'event' use to set evnet listener's type. for example 'cc.EventListener.TOUCH_ONE_BY_ONE' as cc.EventListenerTouchOneByOne .
+**cc.EventListener.create** is a creator of all type of event listeners,  parameter 'event' can be used to set event listener's type. for example 'cc.EventListener.TOUCH_ONE_BY_ONE' and cc.EventListenerTouchOneByOne .

 ### Add event listener to event dispatcher